webmasterdevlin/tanstack-start-filterlist/README.md

-# Next.js 15 Filter List
+# TanStack Filter List based on the Next.js 15 Filter List of @aurorascharff a.k.a.
+The RSC Queen 👸

-An interactive, progressively enhanced project task manager with filtering using Next.js 15 with Tailwind CSS and Prisma.
+An interactive, progressively enhanced (not fully) project task manager with filtering using Next.js 15 with Tailwind CSS and Prisma.
 It's been purposely slowed down to showcase the handling of loading state.

 See `filter-provider` branch for a context API version, which batches all filters into a single state, fixing the problem of them being discarded when toggling across multiple.

-See `nuqs` branch for a version using [nuqs](https://nuqs.47ng.com/) to accomplish the same thing.
-It's probably better to use a library, right?

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Getting Started